SuperMarcus/NineAnimator/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Please read and edit the contents of this issue
 title: "[Feature Request] Replace with Description"
 labels: enhancement
 assignees: ''